 What Eats It?

 Females are mature at about five to six years; males at seven to eight years.
 After a gestation of 15-16 months, females give birth to a single calf weighing 75-110 pounds (35-50 kg), which the mother raises on her own.
 Calves are weaned at about two and a half years but may remain with the mother up for two to three years until the next calf is born.
 Females may stay with the mother longer than three years.
-Lifespan in the wild is 35-50 years, and in captivity extends to 45 years.
+Lifespan in the wild is 35-50 years, and in managed care settings extends to 45 years.

-IUCN Status: Critically Endangered.
+IUCN Status: Critically Endangered